phage therapy

 Bespoke Phage Therapy to Combat Antimicrobial Resistance

-Antimicrobial resistance (AMR) is one of the most pressing global health challenges today.
-Researchers from Monash University and The Alfred Hospital have developed Entelli-02, a bespoke phage therapy designed specifically to combat Enterobacter cloacae complex (ECC) infections, a group of bacteria increasingly resistant to antibiotics.
+Antimicrobial resistance (AMR) is one of the most pressing global health challenges of our time.
+Researchers from Monash University and The Alfred Hospital have developed Entelli-02, a bespoke phage therapy specifically designed to combat Enterobacter cloacae complex (ECC) infections, a group of bacteria that is increasingly resistant to antibiotics.

 This innovative therapy represents a major advancement in precision medicine and hospital-specific treatments for drug-resistant infections.